ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 {{% /notice %}}

 ## How do I create an Azure Virtual Machine?
-Creating a virtual machine based on Azure Cobalt 100 is no different than creating any other VM in Azure.
+Creating a virtual machine based on Azure Cobalt 100 is no different from creating any other VM in Azure.
 To create an Azure virtual machine, launch the [Azure portal](https://portal.azure.com/) and navigate to Virtual Machines.

 Select `Create Azure Virtual Machine`, and fill in the details such as `Name`, and `Region`.